imafaz/x-ui/README.md

 - Support one-click SSL certificate application and automatic renewal
 - For more advanced configuration items, please refer to the panel

+# Os support
+- Ubuntu 22 or higher version
+- Centos|almalinux 9 or higher version
+- Debian 12 or higher version

 # Install & Upgrade